tooploox/tooploox.github.io/_posts/2015-05-15-sharing-with-android.markdown

 Above code will show standard share dialog allowing user to pick the appropriate app.

-What if you need to filter out the apps or share to a distinct application (that e.g. don't have the SDK like [Facebook](https://developers.facebook.com/docs/android) or [Twitter](https://dev.twitter.com/twitter-kit/android)).
+What if you need to filter out the apps or share to a distinct application (that e.g. don't have the SDK like [Facebook](https://developers.facebook.com/docs/android) or [Twitter](https://dev.twitter.com/twitter-kit/android))?

-Lets say we'd like to check if a given application is installed.
+Let's say we'd like to check if a given application is installed.
 There are cases, when you need this kind of information.

 Having in mind, that Android has a very strict rule, that package name can't be changed for the application, makes it possible to map the application in question to the package.

-To find package name for the app, it's enough to search it in Google Play on your browser.
+To find the package name for the app, it's enough to search for it in Google Play on your browser.

 ![](/images/posts/sharing-content-on-android---made-simple-1.png)